DanielPollithy/danielpollithy.github.io/_posts/2018-09-22-tensorflow-toy-examples.md

 result = a*a - b*b - c*c
 ```

-Obviously we would like the read the result but one might be surprised to see that no value is returned but instead we obtain a node from the computational graph...
+Obviously we would like to read the result but one might be surprised to see that no value is returned.
+Instead we obtain a node from the computational graph...

 `result.eval()` in an interactive session or `sess.run([result])` delivers what we expect!